The Different Types Of Editing In Writing Process

 • Once you’ve taken the time to read your work slowly and deliberately, you’ll be in a much better position to identify errors.

-• The next step is to take a break from your work.
+• Take a break from your work.
 This will allow you to come back to it with fresh eyes, and you’ll be more likely to spot errors that you might have missed before.

-• And, it’s important to get someone else to proofread your work.
+• It’s important to get someone else to proofread your work.
 Another set of eyes can be invaluable in spotting errors, and they may also be able to offer helpful suggestions for improving your writing.

 The professional editor’s job is to make your writing better.
 They don’t do this by changing what you say, or by telling you what to say.
 They do it by making sure that every sentence is as good as it can be.
 They do this by pointing out errors, inconsistencies, and areas where the argument could be clearer.
 And they do it by asking questions that help you see your own work in a new light.